 Competitor Link Analysis

 SEO analysis tools and professionals can help you target your competitors’ pages with the most links pointing in their direction.
 Keep track of these.
 They will provide you with ideas for creating your valuable content.
-Record the number of backlinks that a website has on the pages that you want to compete with.
+Record the number of backlinks a website has on the pages you want to compete with.
 Also, please make a note of who is linking back to them.
 You’ll use this information later.

 Some examples are: